Hey, mom and dad. It’s your kid here, and I have something important to say.

 But I also need you to ignore me sometimes.
 There will be times when I test you, when I’m a brat because I’m feeling overwhelmed and inadequate and stretched to the max.
 Every time I talk back or complain or raise my voice does not need to be punished or even acknowledged.
 In fact, sometimes your corrections just escalate me more because I was already feeling fragile and not-good-enough in the first place.
 Sometimes all I need is some space and a good night of sleep to gain some perspective.

 I need you to manage your fears.
 There will be times when you are going to be afraid that I won’t amount to anything.
 You are going to feel hopeless and fear your own powerlessness.
 There will be times when are going to fear that you are utter failures as parents.
 There will be times when your fears will be so gripping and overwhelming that they will come out as anger and rage and attempts to gain control.
-But this unchecked fear will only make things worse; And it won’t make my brain have any less ADHD.
+But this unchecked fear will only make things worse and it won’t make my brain have any less ADHD.
 Instead of succumbing to the fear, mom and dad, please find a way to notice and manage your feelings.
-You might get some relief through a therapist, a support group, an exercise routine, cognitively talking ourself through your fear, or just walking away and distracting yourselves with some Netflix.
+You might get some relief through a therapist, a support group, an exercise routine, cognitively talking yourself through your fear, or just walking away and distracting yourselves with some Netflix.
 I do better when you are calm and intentional.

 I need you to ask for help.
 I need you to give yourselves permission to ask one another, neighbors, babysitters, principals, professionals, etc. for what you need.
 If homework time is impossible with work, dinner, and siblings, reach out to other parents ask them what they do during the witching hour.
-Create a neighborhood meal train; Have a parent-helper come over and sit with me and keep me on-track for a couple hours a week; ask teachers about after-school no-distraction tutor groups; Ask your tech savvy neighbor how to configure the computer settings to block social media between 2 and 4.
+Create a neighborhood meal train; Have a parent-helper come over and sit with me and keep me on-track for a couple of hours a week; ask teachers about after-school no-distraction tutor groups; Ask your tech-savvy neighbor how to configure the computer settings to block social media between 2 and 4.
 Ask each other for a break when you need it, and don’t begrudge the other person for doing so.
 I do better when you don’t try to go it alone.

-Okay Mom and Dad, that’s it.
+Okay, Mom and Dad, that’s it.
 Those are the things I’d like you to do this school year, for me.
 Because when you guys do all of these things, everyone is less stressed and happier, and I do better.

 Your son who knows that you wouldn’t change him for the world.